Georgia arrests former president upon return from exile | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Mikheil Saakashvili was arrested Friday after returning from Ukrainian exile to campaign in critical nationwide municipal elections.
+Mikheil Saakashvili has been arrested after returning from exile in Ukraine to campaign in critical nationwide municipal elections.
 The still-popular politician has called on supporters to take to the streets.

 Former President Saakashvili has called on loyal supporters to challenge the current government by taking to the streets